vvambo/AiMs-Synergy-Tracker/README.md

 - Added Checkboxes to deactivate/hide Tracker and Healer UI

 ##### ToDo-List
-- Rounding the remaining time of cooldowns correctly. e.g. 1000ms should display 18 seconds and not 11.9 or 9.0 seconds
 - Creating a Healer UI where your healers won't get eye cancer after a few minutes
 - Probably some additional adjustments to the menu

 ##### Untested Changes:
-- Everything apart from the menu settings
+- Everything from version Alpha7 onwards

 ##### Bugs known:
-- fortunately none yet
+- HealerUI countdowns don't seem to work yet

 #### Future Update